rOpenGov/psData/README.md

+## `psData` creates data frames with attributes that makes it easy to manipulate panel/time series data frames.

-`psdata` (a very early draft) manipulates panel/time series data frames.
-It is built on top of Jeffrey Arnold's [DataFrameConstr](https://github.com/jrnold/DataFrameConstr) and accepts the same arguments, plus two optional lists of settings:
+The `psData` S4 class is built on top of Jeffrey Arnold's [DataFrameConstr](https://github.com/jrnold/DataFrameConstr) and accepts the same arguments, plus two optional lists of settings:

 * `design` to specify a panel design for the data
 * `meta` to add metadata (authors, URL, etc.)

-[goal] The package understands country codes from `countrycode` (ISO, COW), region codes (NUTS-2/3), U.S. states, and dates in all formats supported by `lubridate`.
-It can deal with other forms of dyadic data with multilevel designs.

-All objects created by `psdata` are manipulable as data frames.
+The goals of the associated `psData` package are:

+* to offer simple download methods for panel datasets;
+* to offer simple panel data methods by handling common panel units, like the `countrycode` taxonomies;
+* to offer simple time series functions by handling time units from the `lubridate` package;
+* to handle other forms of dyadic data, _k_-adic and multilevel designs from the same class

+## DEMO

 ```{S}
 # install